umangbhatia786/RestAssuredAPITestingFramework/README.md

 1. **Changing Java Version**: Update `java-version` in the workflow file
 2. **Modifying Base URL**: Change the `-DbaseUrl` parameter or use GitHub Secrets
+3. **Allure Version**: Update `ALLURE_VERSION` variable to use a different Allure version
+4. **Disabling GitHub Pages**: Remove the "Deploy Allure Report to GitHub Pages" step if not needed
-3. **Adding Additional Steps**: Include steps for notifications, deployments, etc.
+5. **Adding Additional Steps**: Include steps for notifications, deployments, etc.
-4. **Running Specific Tests**: Modify the Maven command to run specific test classes
+6. **Running Specific Tests**: Modify the Maven command to run specific test classes
-5. **Environment Variables**: Add secrets or environment variables for sensitive data
+7. **Environment Variables**: Add secrets or environment variables for sensitive data

 ### Using GitHub Secrets